id/emqx-docs/en_US/observability/opentelemetry/traces.md

 ::: tip Note

-If a traced message is dispatched to a high number of subscribers (much higher than the value of `max_queue_size`), it is expected that only a small number of spans will be exported and most of the spans will be dropped by the overload protection.
+If a traced message is dispatched to a high number of subscribers (much higher than the value of `max_queue_size`), it is expected that only a small number of spans will be exported, and most of the spans will be dropped by the overload protection.

 Increasing `max_queue_size` should always be done with extra care, as it can affect performance and memory consumption.
 :::